Story Time for Preschoolers

 "Rattle, shake, screech, roar — who's knockin' at my door?"
 Matthew tears through the house, a sheet over his head.
 "Boom, boom, in my room!" he yells.
 "A witch is flyin' on her broom!"

 For the past month, Matthew has immersed himself in a world of Halloween books.
 Although he does not yet know how to read text, he spends time every day looking at books with spooky ghosts, goblins, and skeletons.
 He recites lines he has memorized from the many times his parents have read them aloud.
-And he makes up his own, like the ones above.
+And he makes up his own stories too.
 All this adds up to one thing: Matthew is becoming a reader.

 Moving Toward School — and Reading